 If you are considering taking the formula recommended by the AREDS2 trial, you may want to discuss this with your optician or ophthalmologist first.
 They should be able to give an idea of what stage your AMD is at and whether or not taking the supplement is a good idea in your situation.

-If you are thinking about taking a supplement for AMD it would also be important to discuss this with your GP, as taking larger amounts of vitamins and minerals than those found in everyday diet may not be suitable for you.
+If you are thinking about taking a supplement for AMD it would also be important to discuss this with your GP, as taking larger amounts of vitamins and minerals than those found in an everyday diet may not be suitable for you.

 Although the results of both the AREDS trials are encouraging news, it currently cannot be said that these supplements will help everyone who is diagnosed with early AMD.
 This means that generally speaking the NHS does not fund these supplements.
 However, this can depend on where you live and your GP would be able to advise you about what the funding situation is in your area.

 Eating a balanced diet with plenty of fruits and vegetables is a good way to keep yourself healthy and it may be helping your eyes.
 Supplements can also be useful if you have difficulty with this type of diet, for example if you have problems with your digestion.
 If you have any concerns about your diet or feel that it might be helpful to take a supplement for AMD you may want to start by discussing this further with your GP.

 Being diagnosed with an eye condition can be very upsetting.
 You may find that you are worried about the future and how you will manage with a change in your vision.
 All these feelings are natural.

 Some people may want to talk over some of these feelings with someone outside their circle of friends or family.
 RNIB can help, with our Helpline

 Your GP or social worker may also be able to help you find a counsellor if you think this would help you.